 Many GPs and other healthcare professionals have the opportunity to identify those patients who may be at greater risk, offer them blood tests at a younger age, prostate examinations and keep them under surveillance.

 If you are unaware that you may be at risk to developing prostate cancer, visit your doctor.
 Your GP will be able to examine you and ask you questions about your general health and family history.
 They will also be able to give you advice about how to reduce your risk of prostate cancer developing by making changes to your lifestyle, including diet, exercise and regular prostate massage.

 Men over 40 are invited to a Wellman screening appointment where you have your prostate will be examined for any abnormalities and asked questions about your urinary habits, number of nocturnal visits to the toilet and any difficulty in urinating.

 The Prostate Cancer Risk Management Programme gives men over 50 the right to have a PSA test on the NHS – as long as they’ve talked through the advantages and disadvantages with their GP or practice nurse.

-Prostate cancer doesn’t just affect the man, it impacts upon their partner, intimate and emotional relationship. children, family, friends and work colleagues so we must ensure that we educate everyone to help them to understand their risk and seek help.
+Prostate cancer doesn’t just affect those going through it, it impacts upon their partner, intimate and emotional relationship. children, family, friends and work colleagues, so we must ensure that we educate everyone to help them to understand their risk and seek help.

 If in doubt, seek medical advice, it could just save your life!